 Nausea that is caused by anxiety can sometimes be a simple feeling of being unwell, but sometimes it can include the urge to vomit.
 In both scenarios, it can greatly interfere with your day to day life.

 When you are in the middle of an anxiety attack, there is very little that you can do to control how your body responds.
 Even if a part of your brain rationally knows that the situation is not dangerous and that nothing bad is going to happen, your body has been producing adrenaline, which has made you anxious, and you will have to ride out that rush of adrenaline.
 You can try to slow down your breathing and distract yourself.
 It’s also helpful to take some deep breaths and try to finish what you are doing.
-Challenging yourself to remain in the stressful situation can be a way to help desensitize yourself to the anxiety over time.
+Challenging yourself to remain in a stressful situation can be a way to help desensitize yourself to the anxiety over time.
 However, it’s also possible that the situation is one you need to avoid or change.

 In most cases, an anxiety attack will not last for long and you should find that when it passes, nausea passes with it.
 Your best strategy for controlling nausea is to try to manage the anxiety in the first place.
 You can do this in a number of ways: